home-assistant/home-assistant.io/source/_cookbook/SSL guide.md

 Can you see your HA instance?
 Awesome!
 If not, your router may not support ' loopback' - try the next step anyway and if that works, and this one still doesn't, just remember that you cannot use loopback, so will have to use internal addresses when you're on your home network.
 More on this later on if it's relevant to you.

-Just to verify this isn't some kind of witchcraft that is actualy using your internal network, pick up your phone, disconnect it from your wifi so that you are on your mobile data and not connected to the home network, put the same url in the browser on your phone.
+Just to verify this isn't some kind of witchcraft that is actually using your internal network, pick up your phone, disconnect it from your wifi so that you are on your mobile data and not connected to the home network, put the same url in the browser on your phone.

 Can you see it now, from a device that is definitely not connected to your local network?
 Excellent!
 You now have a remotely accesible HA instance.